 In Myth: Aphrodite, Venus, Ochun, The Sirens, Inanna, Qondita, Astarte, Hathor, Mami Wati, Erzuli, Xochiquetzal, Venus of Willendorf

 As a psychological archetype: The lover archetype represents a woman’s most primal urge to connect and create.
 As oldest feminine archetype (the earliest known erotic deity dates back to 30,000 BC), the “lover” represents a woman’s erotic energy, and her capacity for psychic and physical creation.
 When this archetype is active in a woman’s psyche, she feels compelled to fulfill both procreative and creative instincts.
 Her energy field is charged, and she becomes a magnet to those around her.
+She has presence, and she’s firmly rooted in the here and now.
 The lover archetype inspires deep communication, intimacy, sensuality, and creativity.
+Lover women are unique in that they have a deep emotional need for both freedom and connection, and their romantic lives often reflect this.
 Every woman has access to the “Lover” archetype.
-To learn why every seductress must activate her “lover “archetype, read here.
+To learn how this magnetic energy relates to our ability to captivate– read here.

-Strengths: Naturally seductive, incites arousal and passion in others, creative
+Strengths: Naturally seductive, incites arousal and passion in others, passionate and creative

 Challenges: vanity, lack of focus, fragile self-esteem